Subscribe to updates

 - Agri-Food - Cornwall's agri-food and fishing sector plays a key role in feeding the nation by providing the UK with a secure supply of high quality food and drink products.

-The report pack notes that the Economic Forum discussed the proposed defence addendum to the Good Growth Plan at its meeting on 23 October 2025, and highlighted the need to include the GCHQ location in Bude along with the subsea cable network as important defence infrastructure located in Cornwall.
-It also mentions that creative sector representatives requested mention of creative sector dual use technologies like simulation, virtual reality, and AI-driven design which are increasingly used in defence for training, strategic planning, and operational decision-making, and that strengthening of references to Advanced Manufacturing as a key underpinning of the defence contribution from the Good Growth Sectors was also suggested.
+The Economic Forum highlighted the need to include the GCHQ location in Bude along with the subsea cable network as important defence infrastructure located in Cornwall.
+Creative sector representatives requested mention of creative sector dual-use technologies like simulation, virtual reality, and AI-driven design, which are increasingly used in defence for training, strategic planning, and operational decision-making.
+Strengthening references to advanced manufacturing as a key underpinning of the defence contribution from the Good Growth Sectors was also suggested.

-The report pack notes that Councillor Cole welcomed the proposal to establish an informal cross-party working group to advise on the Local Plan and asked when its size and composition would be agreed, suggesting a panel of 13 members to ensure political and geographic balance, with representatives from each network area to strengthen local engagement.
+Councillor Dick Cole, Group Leader - Mebyon Kernow Group, welcomed the proposal to establish an informal cross-party working group to advise on the Local Plan and asked when its size and composition would be agreed.
+He suggested a panel of 13 members to ensure political and geographic balance, with representatives from each network area to strengthen local engagement.
+He also raised concerns about the engagement plan, noting that Cornwall councillors and Community Area Partnerships (CAPs) had so far only received briefings rather than contributing to evidence gathering.

 Attendees